Mountain Fitness Levels , Technical Levels and Training Advice

 It goes without saying that arriving fit and well prepared is important if you want to get the most out of your climbing holiday – and it is often essential for success.

-The 5 fitness levels we use (detailed on each course page and also at the bottom of this page) are designed to give you an idea of how active you need to be during the 2-3 months prior to your trip in order to be well prepared.
+The 5 fitness levels we use are designed to give you an idea of how active you need to be during the 2-3 months prior to your trip in order to be well prepared.
 You don’t need to be an athlete, but you do need to be active and healthy (for our harder trips, some regular training will be neccesary).
 To complement the fitness levels, 5 Technical Levels are also used to describe the minimum technical/ability requirements for each trip (both of these levels are present on each trip page, and in summary here).

 Checking Your Fitness

 To check out how mountain fit you are, we suggest you get away for a weekend early in this period and do a couple of long mountain days to see how you get on.
 Apart from being the ideal excuse to go and have some fun, it should help with your preparation and give you a good idea how much work you may still need to do.
 This can either be with friends, or if you also want some technical input, then why not join one of our uk alpine training courses, a lake district scrambling course, or hire a Uk rock climbing guide.

 If you want some professional help to assess your strength and fitness levels and plan a suitable personalized training program, then we’d advise getting in touch with Graeme Woodward and the team at Optimize Fitness, who are experts in this field and work with mountaineers, as well as a range of athletes in mountain running, cycling and numerous team sports.
 Graeme is a great communicator and super knowledgeable guy who works with people at all levels of sport, so if you are bit daunted by the prospect of getting fit for your upcoming trip, then we’d thoroughly recommend you get in contact with him for a chat!